University of Florence (Lead partner) – Italy

 Reconciling productivity, equality, sustainability, and participation to drive the transition towards sustainable human development.

-PEP has joined a consortium of distinguished research and educational institutions from across Europe in partnership for the Sustainability Performances, Evidence, and Scenarios (SPES) programme.
-This three-year initiative (February 1, 2023 until January 31, 2026) aims to improve policymakers' understanding of economic growth, human well-being, and sustainability.
+PEP has joined a consortium of distinguished research and educational institutions from across Europe in partnership for the Sustainability Performances, Evidence, and Scenarios (SPES) project.
+This three-year initiative (2023-2026) aims to improve policymakers' understanding of economic growth, human well-being, and sustainability.

-The research produced by the program is intended to provide policymakers with robust data to shape strategies for effective, sustainable human development.
+The research produced through the project is intended to provide policymakers with robust data to shape strategies for effective, sustainable human development.
 By examining past, present, and future sustainability trends, SPES strives to equip decision-makers with the knowledge needed to guide the transition toward sustainability effectively.

 PEP's role in the SPES project is key to ensuring that the insights developed are globally applicable.
-The SPES project, in line with the European Commission's (EC) Global Approach to Research and Innovation strategy, aims to create a stronger connection between Europe and the Global South, focusing on areas such as green transition, digital transformation, and sustainable growth projects.
+In line with the European Commission's (EC) Global Approach to Research and Innovation strategy, SPES aims to create a stronger connection between Europe and the Global South, focusing on areas such as green transition, digital transformation, and sustainable growth projects.
 As such, through PEP's experience in supporting policy-engaged research in developing countries, SPES will be able to explore the application and implications of sustainability transition models in the Global South.

 Advancing sustainable human development